 For a general LVDS interface, the recommended value for the termination impedance (ZT) is between 90Ω and 132Ω .
 The actual value should be selected to match the differential impedance (Z0) of your transmission line.
 A typical point-to-point LVDS design uses a 100Ω parallel resistor at the receiver and a 100Ω differential transmission-line environment.
 In order to avoid any transmission-line reflection issues, the components should be surface mounted and must be placed as close to the receiver as possible.
 IDT offers a full line of LVDS compliant devices with two types of output structures: current source and voltage source.
-The standard termination schematic as shown at the top part of Figure 30 can be used with either type of output structure.
-The termination schematic shown at the bottom part of Figure 30, which can also be used with both output types, is an optional termination with center tap capacitance to help filter common mode noise.
+The standard termination schematic as shown at the top part of can be used with either type of output structure.
+The termination schematic can also be used with both output types, is an optional termination with center tap capacitance to help filter common mode noise.
 The capacitor value should be approximately 50pF.
 If using a non-standard termination, it is recommended to contact IDT and confirm if the output structure is current source or voltage source type.
 In addition, since these outputs are LVDS compatible, the input receiver's amplitude and common-mode input range should be verified for compatibility with the output.

-Figure 30.
+Figure 43.
 Recommended LVDS Output Port Line Termination